diegonc/dom.js/README.md

 These are the initial requirements for this module.

-* Implement the basic DOM specification.
+* Implement the basic DOM specification (Implement more functionality as we need it).
 * Solid & Simple API
 * No Memory Leaks(!)
-* Somewhat fast.
-(As fast as you can get with JavaScript)

-## Future Requirements

-* Implement a fully compliant HTML5 DOM specification
-* Full test coverage
+* Fast (thanks to Gumbo)

 ## Install